 Herbert Hoover National Historic Site offers a residency of eight weeks during the months of June, July and August.
 The National Historic Site provides lodging and a secure place for equipment and supplies at no cost to the artist.
-During the residency, the artist interacts informally with the public, presents public interpretive programs, and contributes a piece or pieces of work for the site to utilize.
+During the residency, the artist interacts informally with the public, presents public interpretive programs, and contributes a piece or pieces of work for the park to use or display.

 2019 Artist-in-Residence Program

 Herbert Hoover National Historic Site is accepting applications through January 15, 2019.
 Park staff will select the 2019 Artist-in-Residence (AIR) by early to mid February.

 Early to mid February

 Goals For The 2019 Residency

 The AIR creates digital content (photos, videos, illustrations, or infographics) that can be used in park media (such as websites, publications, or promotional materials).
 The AIR:

 - Uses their work to answer the question, How do our values and beliefs shape who we are as individuals and influence our behavior?